What are biorhythms?

 Biorhythms reveal good days and bad days

-When a biorhythm crosses the 0% line, there is neither an added value or a reduced value to that attribute, however these "critical" days are considered to be erratic.
+When a biorhythm cycle crosses the 0% line, there is neither an added value or a reduced value to that attribute, however these "critical" days are considered to be erratic.
 Performance on negative "critical days" (or 0% days) is unpredictable and may be characterized by random volatility.
-In other words: You can think of these 0% days as days when you're "neither here nor there" - you may have good moments, but you'll have plenty of bad ones too.
+These are days when "anything can happen".
 Typically when we read biorhythm charts we look at the peaks and the lows of the biorhythm cycles, but these mid-range, or "0%" days can also tell an interesting story.

 Primary biorhythm cycles vs. Secondary cycles